Shift3/standards-and-practices/standards/bug-reporting.md

 The purpose of this template is to make it easier for a QA person or developer to report bugs and issues during development and also help developers identify and resolve bugs and issues faster.

 ## Create Labels

-For each project the following Labels `minor`, `major` and `catastrophic` must be created to really help filter issues on Github.
+For each project the following Labels `minor`, `major` and `catastrophic` must be created to really help filter issues on GitHub.

 ### To Create New Labels

-- On the Github repository of your project, click on `Issues`.
+- On the GitHub repository of your project, click on `Issues`.
 - Click on the `Labels` buttons.
 - Click on the `New Label` button.
 - Insert label name (`minor`, `major`, or `catastrophic`), choose color (optional).
 - Click on `Create Label`.

 ## QA Template

-#### copy and paste the template below in a github issue and complete the information.
+#### copy and paste the template below in a GitHub issue and complete the information.

 <pre><code>
 <b><u>Date Seen</u></b>
 Date the bug was found goes here, include the time, if you are submitting more than one bug.